mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 .. code-block:: yaml

     target: map                    # Id of Map element to query
-    autoOpen: false				   # true/false open when application is started, default is false
     templates:
         - { template: a4portrait, label: A4 Portrait, format: a4}	# template name, template file name without file extension (Mapbender is looking for file a4portrait.odg an a4portrait.pdf), Template files are located at app/Resources/MapbenderPrintBundle
         - { template: a4landscape, label: A4 Landscape, format: a4} 	# template label in the dialog, format (a4,a3,...) has to be defined